ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 A client MUST process the received `RateLimit` headers.

-`RateLimit` headers with malformed values MAY be ignored.

-A client SHOULD NOT exceed the request-quota expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.

 A client MUST validate the values received in the `RateLimit` headers before using them and check if there are significant discrepancies with the expected ones.
 This includes a `RateLimit-Reset` moment too far in the future or a `request-quota` too high.

+Malformed `RateLimit` headers MAY be ignored.

+A client SHOULD NOT exceed the request-quota expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.

+A client MAY still probe the server if the `RateLimit-Reset` is considered too high.

 If a response contains both the `RateLimit-Remaining` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and